EnoughTea/rust-filen/README.md

 }
 // Login confirmed, now you can take API key and user's master key from the LoginResponseData
-// and go perform some API calls!

-let login_response_data = login_response.data.unwrap();
+// and go perform some API calls! let login_response_data = login_response.data.unwrap();
 let api_key = login_response_data.api_key;
+let last_master_key = filen_password_and_m_key.m_key;
 // Just using filen_password_and_m_key.m_key everywhere is not correct,
-// but it will work for the demo purposes let last_master_key = filen_password_and_m_key.m_key;
+// but it will work for the demo purposes.
 ```

 ### Gettings user's default folder